 The Importance of Hydration for Digestive Health

-The gut is often referred to as the second brain.
+The gut is often referred to as the second brain, but this is only the beginning of the importance of gut health.

 Your brain tells your body how to behave through neurons, which are cells found in the brain and central nervous system.
 There are about 100 billion neurons in the human brain.